Mohs Surgery & Dermatology Frequently Asked Questions

 What types of skin cancers are treated with Mohs surgery?

-Mohs surgery is generally reserved for skin cancers occurring in more cosmetically and functionally critical areas such as the face, ears, scalp, neck, hands, feet, and shins.
-Larger and more aggressive cancers in non-facial locations, as well as “recurrent’ tumors (those that have failed other therapies) are also appropriate candidates for Mohs surgery.
-Mohs surgery is also the best approach for skin cancers that are poorly defined, arise in a scar, grow rapidly, or occur in a patient with a compromised immune system.
+Mohs surgery is the gold standard for skin cancers occurring in more cosmetically and functionally critical areas such as the face, ears, scalp, neck, hands, feet, and shins.
+Larger and more aggressive cancers in non-facial locations, as well as some “recurrent’ tumors (those that have failed other therapies), are also appropriate candidates for Mohs surgery.
+Mohs surgery is also the best approach for skin cancers that are poorly defined, arise in a scar, grow rapidly, or occur in a patient with a compromised immune system in most locations.
 Mohs surgery is generally not needed for thin, small cancers in non-critical locations because these can be successfully managed with simpler techniques.
 Dr. Dhir is happy to assist patients with cancers qualifying for Mohs surgery, simpler excision, or non-surgical therapies.

 What is the difference between Mohs surgery and other frozen sections?